mhitza/docker-linuxdeployqt/README.md

-Installs Qt 9.5.9 (installation version on GitHub ubuntu-latest) and linuxqtdeploy v6
+Installs Qt 5.9.5 (installation version on GitHub ubuntu-latest) + other custom versions used in the Seamly2D repository, and linuxqtdeploy v6

 ```shell